DevExpress-Examples/asp-net-web-forms-token-box-bind-editor-to-large-data/Readme.md

 The client-side [KeyUp](https://docs.devexpress.com/AspNet/js-ASPxClientTextEdit.KeyUp) event occurs after a user enters a character in the token box.
 In this example, this event's handler performs the following actions when 3 or more characters are entered:

-1. Clears the control's token collection
+1. Clears the control's token collection.
-2. Searches the data source for items that include the entered text
+2. Searches the data source for items that include the entered text.
-3. Populates the token box with found items
+3. Populates the token box with found items.

 Once a user selects a token, the [TokensChanged](https://docs.devexpress.com/AspNet/js-ASPxClientTokenBox.TokensChanged) event occurs.
 The event handler clears the token collection and hides the control's drop-down window.